Major Themes

 _____ 10.
 If I had to explain a new procedure or technique, I would prefer to write it out.

 _____ 11.
-With free time I am most likely to watch television or read.
+In my free time I am most likely to watch television or read.

 _____ 12.
 If my boss has a message for me, I am most comfortable when she sends a memo.